Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 It’s pretty amazing all the different things you can do in one park!

-After making it the entire length of the park, sit down and chill out for a bit on Hippie Hill.
+After making it the entire length of the Golden Gate Park, sit down and chill out for a bit on Hippie Hill.

 It may not be the summer of love anymore, but the hippie spirit is still alive and well in San Francisco!

-Whatever you decided to do while visiting the park, chances are you’re getting pretty hungry and a bit tired at this point.
+Whatever you decided to do while visiting the Golden Gate Park, chances are you’re getting pretty hungry and a bit tired at this point.

 Thankfully, you’ll end up in one of San Francisco’s coolest neighbourhoods upon leaving the park.
 There are plenty of options for lunch here!

-Back in the ’60s, the Haight-Ashbury area of San Francisco was the birthplace of the hippie counterculture movement.
+Back in the ’60s during the summer of love, the Haight-Ashbury area of San Francisco was the birthplace of the hippie counterculture movement.

 Young people from all corners of the country flocked here and established a community centred around liberal ideals, music, and drugs.